-- in West Indian voodoo, a supernatural power through which a corpse supposedly is brought to a state of trancelike animation and made to obey the commands of the person exercising the power
+- in West Indian voodoo, a corpse brought to a state of trancelike animation and made to obey the commands of the person exercising the power

-- a person considered to be like a zombie in listlessness, mechanical behavior, etc.
+- Informal a person considered to be like a zombie in listlessness, mechanical behavior, etc.

 - an iced drink made with fruit juices, various kinds of rum, and, often, apricot brandy

-Origin: of African origin, originally , as inch(es) Congo zumbi, fetish
+Origin of zombieof African origin, originally , as in Congo zumbi, fetish

 - A snake god of voodoo cults in West Africa, Haiti, and the southern United States.

-- A tall mixed drink made of various rums, liqueur, and fruit juice.
+- A tall mixed drink made of various rums, liqueurs, and fruit juices.

 zombie - Computer Definition